-There is a lot to be said for the simple pleasure of a picnic.
+There is much to be said for the simple pleasure of a picnic.
 But it is the simplicity of the picnic where so many get it wrong.

-These savvy tips will up your picnic game and help simplify any of your al fresco dining endeavours.
+These savvy tips will up your picnic game and help simplify any of your al fresco dining endeavors.

 Essential Tips for a Picnic.